Kaps61929/Blind_Copy_Right_Protection_using_DCT/README.md

-# Image-Watermarking-using-DCT
+# Blind_Copy_Right_Protection_using_DCT
-Uses Discrete Cosine Transform(DCT) only.
-This is an invisible watermarking scheme.
-The algorithm also computes Normalized correlation between the actual and extracted watermark images.
+This project utilizes DCT to achieve blind copyright protection for images.
+The technique can prevent unauthorized use and distribution of digital content.
+The algorithm also calculates the normalized correlation between the actual watermark image and the extracted watermark image.

 ## Embedding Watermark
 The function watermark_image(img, wm) embeds the watermark wm into image img.